 Though some of the steps on the Wall are very steep and uneven with loose stones at times, the Jinshanling section is still very safe.

 A private tour, with experienced tour guide and driver, will mean you won't have to waste time on transport, getting lost, or worrying about emergencies.
-We offer a one-to-one tour guide service, where one tour guide is responsible for one tourist's safety, if needed.
+We offer a one-to-one tour guide service, where one tour guide is responsible for one tourist's safety.

-Simatai West to Jinshanling Great Wall Hiking One-day Tour (Private): Hike from Simatai West westward on the Great Wall to Jinshanling.
+Simatai West to Jinshanling Great Wall Hiking One-day Tour : the most popular Great Wall hiking tour

 If you are not interested in the above Great Wall tour, please tell us your interests and requirements, China Highlights will create you a Great Wall Tour.

 Jinshan Restaurant and Jinshan Hotel are just outside the Great Wall Ticket Gate.